Treats advanced prostate cancer.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using medicine to treat heart rhythm problems, such as amiodarone (Cordarone®), procainamide (Procan®, Procanabid®, Pronestyl®), quinidine (Cardioquin®, Quinaglute®, Quinidex®), or sotalol (Betapace®).
+- Some medicines can affect how degarelix works.
+Tell your doctor if you are using medicine to treat heart rhythm problems, such as amiodarone, procainamide, quinidine, or sotalol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as a prolonged QT interval), or a problem with minerals or electrolytes in the blood (such as calcium, magnesium, potassium, or sodium).
+- Tell your doctor if you have kidney disease, liver disease, heart disease, heart rhythm problems, or a problem with minerals or electrolytes in the blood (such as calcium, magnesium, potassium, or sodium).

 Possible Side Effects While Using This Medicine